top of page

 12. Any contagious illness which is reportable ** to the Department of Public Health.

-After a child was absent or sent home for any of the above reasons and in order to return to Jolly Toddlers, the child must have been seen by a doctor and received a note to indicate that the illness is no longer contagious and if applicable, following conditions must be met:
+After a child was observed with, absent, or sent home for any of the above reasons and in order to return to Jolly Toddlers, the child must have been seen by a doctor and received a note to indicate that the illness is no longer contagious and if applicable, following conditions must be met:

 1. A child must be free from fever, vomiting, and diarrhea (without symptoms) for a full 24 hours.